 Week 2: 25 % tuition liability

 Housing charges and associated fees are subject to the terms and conditions of the housing contract.
 For further information, please contact the Office of Housing & Residence Life at email@example.com or (212) 752-1530 Ext.
 330.

-Online Graduate Student Tuition Liability Schedule for Each Module:
+Online Graduate Student Tuition Liability Schedule for Each Session:

-Students who withdraw fully from the College or partially from one or more courses during the first two weeks of each module will be charged an adjusted tuition amount based on the week of withdrawal as follows (each week ends at 11:59 p.m.
+Students who withdraw fully from the College or partially from one or more courses during the first three weeks of each session will be charged an adjusted tuition amount based on the week of withdrawal as follows (each week ends at 11:59 p.m.
 Sunday - Eastern Time):

 Week 1: 0% tuition liability